Anabm90/Junior-developer-test-project/README.md

 - Momentjs.

-## Installation:
+## Installation & how to use:
-Here you need to provide the steps to get the project running.
+Here you need to provide the steps to get the project running:

-## How to use:
-Include steps to provide details about how to use your project.
+  - Clone the repository.
+  - Install all the dependencies.
+  - Run it.

 ## Screenshot
 Add some screenshots for Logo or home page of site (if any).